 How To Set Up Minecraft Parental Controls

-Learn how to set Minecraft parental controls.
+Learn how to set parental controls on your child’s Minecraft game.

 Minecraft is a game that allows you to build and play adventures in “infinitely-generated worlds of wide open terrain.”
 It’s an open-ended game where players choose what to do and how to do it.
 Creative mode allows players limitless resources to build whatever they want.
 Survival mode means players must explore the world and mine the resources to feed, house, and protect themselves.
 It’s also possible to play with friends online and make up your own rules.